GJMShrigley/React-Music-Visualiser/README.md

 ## HOW TO USE:

-In order to deploy your own isntance of this application, you'll first need to sign up to 'Spotify for Developers' (https://developer.spotify.com/.)
+In order to deploy your own instance of this application, you'll first need to sign up to 'Spotify for Developers' (https://developer.spotify.com/.)

 Once you've created an account, in the 'Dashboard' section (https://developer.spotify.com/dashboard/applications), select 'Create an app' and fill out the name and description of your new application.